igemsoftware/NYC_Software_2011/misc Registry Scripts/README.txt

-README for the Registry_Russ directory
+README for the misc Registry scripts directory

-These are scripts that I have used to manipulate Parts Registry data for a variety of purposes.
-While undergrads are free (and encouraged) to cannibalize them and use bits of code, I have not uploaded any data or representations I have made using these scripts solely because I am an iGEM Adviser this year.
-If you are interested, email me at rud2004@med.cornell.edu
+These are scripts I have developed to help with a variety of projects.
+They are most short bits of code that I have used in larger programs elsewhere.
+They are posted here because if you're reading this then you will most likely find them useful.

+You can email me at rud2004@med.cornell.edu

 These will likely be the most useful for you: